oliversalzburg/blog/content/posts/2025-09-30-how-i-built-a-time-machine-with-graphviz/index.md

 If we are in control of enough STAs into our target, we can "trick" the universe into briefly believing that the target moment is taking place again _right now_.
 Obviously, not in a way that it would impact the entire universe and everyone living in it, but enough so that we can open a private window for ourselves.
 Unshared observation, and no divergence from the current space-time axis, are fundamental time travel restrictions that always exist.
 We really can not travel back in time, like in the movies, but we can control the present to lead to a future where we have a memory of having been in the past moment, which is ultimately indistinguishable from _actually_ having been there.

-While QSS is the most important part of time travel, it is also the least understood.
+While QSS is the most important part of executing time travel successfully, it is also the least understood.
+Obviously, you're not going to just order some old junk on eBay, pile it up in your back yard, and then the universe will magically beam some crystal clear images of hidden knowledge into your brain, right?

+We expect that [chaos theory] provides the fundamental reasons for why QSS works.
+It is impossible to predict the future (at least, let's assume this for the sake of the argument) because you never know all starting conditions.
+You can't even record the _current state_ without using up all the atoms in the universe.
+By bringing the STAs back to a single point, we're bringing fragments of the previous state back into a composition that existed at our target.
+We're reproducing the starting conditions of a previous event.

 There certainly seem to be different qualities of STAs that impact the effectiveness.
 For some journeys, 100 STAs will still not be able to tear a hole into the space-time continuum, for others, collecting 1 STA can noticeably disrupt the current flow of space-time without even operating the time machine.

 ### Data-Directed Quantum State Collapse (DD-QSC)